 Despite a valiant effort from the Western Conference champion Phoenix Suns, Michael Jordan and the Chicago Bulls came out on top in the 1993 NBA Finals, winning the franchise’s second consecutive title in six games.

-While we’d hate to take anything away from the team, considering this is a team sport and all, we’d be remiss if we failed to acknowledge the individual dominance that was on display, courtesy of the greatest player who ever lived.
+While we’d hate to take anything away from the team, we’d be remiss if we failed to acknowledge the individual dominance on display, courtesy of the greatest player who’s ever lived.

 In a series in which His Airness averaged 41 points, 8.5 rebounds, and 6.3 assists per game, Jordan scored 40-plus points in four consecutive games, dropping 42 in Game 2, 44 in Game 3, 55 in Game 4, and 41 in Game 5.
-With numbers such as these, it’s no wonder he was named Finals MVP.
+With numbers like these, it’s no wonder he became the 1993 Finals MVP.

-In the 2000 NBA Finals, we watched as the Los Angeles Lakers defeated the Indiana Pacers in six games and Shaquille O’Neal reaffirmed his status as the most dominant player in the game.
-While the Diesel finished the series with an average of 38 points and 16.7 rebounds per contest, we choose to turn our attention to the way he started the series — in unstoppable fashion.
+In the 2000 NBA Finals, fans watched the Los Angeles Lakers defeat the Indiana Pacers in six games, with Shaquille O’Neal reaffirming his status as the most dominant player in the game.
+While The Diesel finished the series with an average of 38 points and 16.7 rebounds per contest, we choose to turn our attention to the way he started the series in an unstoppable fashion.

 In LA’s Game 1 win, Shaq went 21 for 31 from the field, pulled down 19 boards, and finished with a game-high 43 points.
-And just to prove that the first game of the series wasn’t a fluke, The Big Aristotle went into Game 2 and made 11 of 18 shots, knocked down 18 free throws, grabbed 24 rebounds, and had 40 points.
+Just to prove that the first game of the series wasn’t a fluke, The Big Aristotle entered Game 2 and made 11 of 18 shots, knocked down 18 free throws, and grabbed 24 rebounds for 40 points total.

 If a picture is worth a thousand words, then the above shot tells you all you need to know about O’Neal and the 2000 NBA Finals.